 Where Are the White Mountains?

 As part of the northern Appalachian Mountains, the White Mountains cover 25% of New Hampshire and a small section of western Maine.
-Within it lies Mount Washington, the highest peak in the northeastern U.S. The only national forest in New Hampshire, White Mountain National Forest, grows in the mountain range as well.
+Within the range lies Mount Washington, the highest peak in the northeastern U.S. The only national forest in New Hampshire, White Mountain National Forest, grows here as well.

 What is a Notch?

-The route between mountains is called different things depending on where you are.
-Notch is common in the northeast, gap is more common in the southern U.S., and saddle or pass are used in the west.
+The name for a route between mountains varies depending on where you are.
+Notch is common in the northeast, gap in the southern U.S., and saddle or pass are used in the west.

 Day 1: Pinkham Notch State Park, Jackson, and Crawford Notch State Park